hortonworks-spark/cloud-integration/README.md

 ## Module `cloud-examples`

-This does the packaging/integration tests for Spark and cloud against AWS, Azure and openstack.
+This does the packaging/integration tests for Spark and cloud against AWS, Azure and Google GCS.

 These are basic tests of the core functionality of I/O, streaming, and verify that the commmitters work.